Supermarine Swift: Background

-During 1945, the Second World War ended and a new Labour government, headed by Clement Attlee, came to power in Britain.
-The incoming government's initial stance on defence was that no major conflict would occur for at least a decade, and so there would be no need to develop or to procure any new aircraft until 1957.
-In accordance with that policy, aside from a small number of exceptions such as what would become the Hawker Sea Hawk for the Royal Navy, the majority of Specifications issued by the Air Ministry for fighter-sized aircraft during the late 1940s were restricted to research purposes.
+In 1945 the Second World War ended and a new Labour government, headed by Clement Attlee, came to power in Britain.
+The incoming government's initial stance on defence was that no major conflict would occur for at least a decade, so there would be no need to develop or procure any new aircraft until 1957.
+Accordingly, apart from a few exceptions such as what would become the Hawker Sea Hawk for the Royal Navy, the majority of Specifications issued by the Air Ministry for fighter-sized aircraft during the late 1940s were for research purposes.

 In part, the Swift had its origins in the experimental fighter prototypes that had been developed.
 Specifically, a number of Supermarine-built prototypes had been ordered under Specification E.41/46, which had sought the production of an experimental fighter aircraft with a swept wing.
 The first of these was the Type 510, which was substantially based on the straight-wing Supermarine Attacker, which was procured for the Fleet Air Arm.
 The principal difference from the Attacker was that it had a swept wing.
-During 1948 the Type 510 made its maiden flight, a year after the first navalised prototype Attacker had flown, making it the first British aircraft to fly with both swept wings and a swept tailplane.
+The Type 510 made its maiden flight in 1948, a year after the first navalised prototype Attacker had flown, making it the first British aircraft to fly with both swept wings and a swept tailplane.
 In trials for the Fleet Air Arm, the Type 510 was also the first swept-wing aircraft to take off from and land on an aircraft carrier.

 During the late 1940s, in the face of the emerging Cold War, the RAF came to recognise that it would urgently require the development and procurement of fighters equipped with features such as swept wings.
 That need was felt to be so pressing that it was willing to accept interim fighter aircraft while more capable fighters were being developed.
 In 1950, with the outbreak of the Korean War, Britain's involvement in that conflict led to a flurry of orders being placed.
 In particular, the RAF felt that a pair of proposed fighter aircraft from Hawker Aircraft and Supermarine were of great importance and, in the same year, ordered the proposed fighters "off the drawing board".
 The Supermarine design was designated as the Type 541, and was essentially an advanced development of the earlier Type 510 experimental aircraft.